kadena-community/kadena.js/packages/apps/docs/src/docs/reference/marmalade/ledger.md

 ## create-token

 Use `create-token` to create a token with the specified token identifier.
+You can apply one or more policies to a token when you create it.
+Depending on the policies you apply, you might need to grant additional capabilities or pass environment data to execute the function.

 ### Arguments